Grand Duke Paul Alexandrovich of Russia: Exile

 Although an outcast to the Romanovs, Grand Duke Paul had a happy life in Paris with Olga and their three children.
-They lived in style employing a household staff of sixteen maids, gardeners, cooks, and tutors and they were avid art and old porcelain collectors.
-At their mansion in Boulogne-sur-Seine, they had a hectic social life offering dinners and lavish receptions entertaining writers, artist and Russian abroad.
+They employed a household staff of sixteen maids, gardeners, cooks, and tutors and they were art and porcelain collectors.
+At their mansion in Boulogne-sur-Seine, they gave dinners and receptions entertaining writers, artists and Russians abroad.
 The couple was very close to their three children, and on Sundays, the whole family attended private mass at the Russian church on rue Daru.